mundimark/awesome-markdown/README.md

 # awesome-markdown

-A collection of awesome markdown goodies, libraries, services, tools, guides, books, etc.
+A collection of awesome markdown goodies (libraries, services, editors, tools, cheatsheets, etc.)

 Note: :octocat: stands for the GitHub page and :gem: stands for the RubyGems page.

 ---

+[ANNOUNCEMENT] Looking for awesome book examples in markdown (e.g. handwritten guides, auto-build almanacs w/ open data, etc.)?
+See the [Awesome Books @ WriteKit](https://github.com/writekit/awesome-books).

 ---

 Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks.